amandakeasson/edu-cater/README.md

 <img src="notebooks/figures/coursera_lda_network.png"></img>

 A separate graph was created for visualization purposes.
 This graph was thresholded and binarized to show the top 2.5% of connections.
-Courses that were connected to fewer than 15 courses were then discarded.
+Courses with a node strength less than 5 were then discarded.
 The largest connected component of this resulting graph is what is visualized on the edu-cater website.

 <img src="notebooks/figures/coursera_lda_network_thresh.png"></img>